 The successful development of East Area II will be partly dependent on the success of East Area I described above.
 We expect that East Area II could accommodate large retailers, a medium or large employer, a complex of mixed business and retail, or some combination of the foregoing.
-We are actively cultivating prospects to buy land in or become future tenants in East Area II and expect that development will closely follow the build-out of East Area I.
+We are actively cultivating prospects to become future tenants in East Area II and expect that development will closely follow the build-out of East Area I.

 Santa Maria - Santa Barbara County, California.
-As of October 31, 2017, we were invested in three entitled development parcels in Santa Barbara County, California, a county that, in our experience, entitles very few parcels.
+As of October 31, 2018, we were invested in two entitled development parcels in Santa Barbara County, California, a county that, in our experience, entitles very few parcels.
 Located in Santa Maria, each of these parcels offers a residential and/or commercial development opportunity.
 A brief description of each parcel follows:

-- Centennial has been approved for 138 apartments on 6 acres and is close to medical facilities, shopping and transportation.
-We sold Centennial in December 2017. - The Terraces at Pacific Crest ("Pacific Crest") is an approximately 8-acre parcel approved for 112 attached-housing units.
-In December 2017, we entered an agreement to sell our Terraces at Pacific Crest ("Pacific Crest") property for \$3.5 million. - Sevilla is approved for 69 single-family homes adjacent to shopping, transportation, schools, parks and medical facilities, with a parcel of approximately 3 acres zoned for commercial use.
-We sold the commercial portion of Sevilla in November 2017.
+- Pacific Crest is an approximately 8-acre parcel approved for 112 attached-housing units.
+In October 2018, we began negotiations to sell our Pacific Crest property. - Sevilla is approved for 69 single-family homes adjacent to shopping, transportation, schools, parks and medical facilities, with a parcel of approximately 3 acres zoned for commercial use.
+We sold the commercial portion of our Sevilla property in November 2017.
+In October 2018, we began negotiations to sell the residential portion of Sevilla.